dtcenter/METplotpy/docs/Users_Guide/fv3_physics.rst

 Plan View
 ---------

 Generate a plan view of all temperature tendencies at 500 hPa.
-Settings in $CONFIG:
+Settings in config file:

 .. code-block:: yaml